 Alexander Berzin (born 1944) grew up in New Jersey, USA.
 He began his study of Buddhism in 1962 at Rutgers and then Princeton Universities, and received his PhD in 1972 from Harvard University jointly between the Departments of Sanskrit and Indian Studies and Far Eastern Languages (Chinese).
 Inspired by the process through which Buddhism was transmitted from one Asian civilization to another and how it was translated and adopted, his focus has been, ever since, on bridging traditional Buddhist and modern Western cultures.

 Dr. Berzin was resident in India for 29 years, first as a Fulbright Scholar and then with the Translation Bureau, which he helped to found, at the Library of Tibetan Works & Archives in Dharamsala.
-While in India, he furthered his studies with masters from all four Tibetan Buddhist traditions; however, his main teachers have been His Holiness the Dalai Lama, Tsenzhab Serkong Rinpoche, and Geshe Ngawang Dhargyey.
+While in India, he furthered his studies with masters from all four Tibetan Buddhist traditions; however, his main teachers have been His Holiness the Dalai Lama, Tsenshap Serkong Rinpoche, and Geshe Ngawang Dhargyey.
 Practicing under their supervision, he completed the major meditation retreats of the Gelug tradition.

-For nine years, he was the principal interpreter for Tsenzhab Serkong Rinpoche, accompanying him on his foreign tours and training under him to be a Buddhist teacher in his own right.
+For nine years, he was the principal interpreter for Tsenshap Serkong Rinpoche, accompanying him on his foreign tours and training under him to be a Buddhist teacher in his own right.
 He has served as occasional interpreter for H.H. the Dalai Lama and has organized several international projects for him.
 These have included Tibetan medical aid for victims of the Chernobyl radiation disaster; preparation of basic Buddhist texts in colloquial Mongolian to help with the revival of Buddhism in Mongolia; and initiation of a Buddhist-Muslim dialogue in universities in the Islamic world.

 Since 1980, Dr. Berzin has traveled the world, lecturing on Buddhism in universities and Buddhist centers in over 70 countries.
 He was one of the first to teach Buddhism in most of the communist world, throughout Latin America and large parts of Africa.
 Throughout his travels, he has consistently tried to demystify Buddhism and show the practical application of its teachings in daily life.